ksavinash9/queue-service/README.md

 Message Queues
 --------------
-Your task is to design and implement a message queue.
+Task is to design and implement a message queue.

 Background